lubanrb/cli/README.md

   def exec_command2(args:, opts:); puts 'In command 2'; end end

-MyApp.new.run
+MyApp.start
 ```

 ### Command method/handler

-By default, a new method will be defined for each command under the application class.
+By default, a new method will be defined for each command under the application/command instance's eigenclass.
 Usually you don't need to call this method directly.
 Luban::CLI dispatches the specified command to the corresponding command method/handler properly.

 The command method name is composed of the following, concatenating with an underscore: